Yagisan/The-Bustling-Valley/README.md

 It's not fixable.
 Please don't alter this modlist once you start playing. **If you do get a shuffle, the best thing to do is to put all shuffled items in the shipping bin, or trash it.**

+## There was a  JSON Shuffle.
+It broke a Ridgeside Village quest.
+How do I fix it?

+You'll need to use the SMAPI console (The black window that appears when you start the game) to fix this.
+You need to remove, and re-add the quest.
+First go inside a building.
+Your farmhouse is a great choice.

+To remove the broken quest, type `quests_remove quest key@Rafseazz.RSVQF` into the SMAPI console.
+Press Enter.
+Then re-add the quest with `quests_accept quest_key@Rafseazz.RSVQF`.
+Check your quest log in game, then exit the building.
+The quest should now be fixed.

+For example `quests_remove yuuma_ring@Rafseazz.RSVQF`, Enter, `quests_accept yuuma_ring@Rafseazz.RSVQF`, Enter.

+The following is a list of all Ridgeside Village quests.
+You should be able to tell from the name, which one is your broken quest.
+- bert_honey
+- trinnie_sunflower
+- keahi_slime
+- yuuma_ring
+- olga_tuna
+- aguar_essence
+- freddie_sword
+- pika_mayonnaise
+- richard_glasses
+- aguar_gem
+- aguar_fairystone
+- bert_orange
+- ezekiel_cavecarrot
+- freddie_shadowbrute
+- freddie_pepperrex
+- keahi_tomato
+- keahi_bomb
+- lenny_eggplant
+- lenny_wine
+- lola_hauntedskull
+- lola_slime
+- olga_coffee
+- pika_cheese
+- pika_starfruit
+- richard_caviar
+- richard_bat
+- trinnie_pinkcake
+- trinnie_poppy
+- yuuma_burger
+- yuuma_iron

 ## How do I reset the configuration files?

 Sometimes configuration files need to be reset.
 This is sometimes needed after the modlist is updated.
 Resetting the configuration files is very easy to do.
 Scroll to the very bottom of the mod list.
 There is a menu item named Overwrite.